RupankarCh/my-notes/Cloud Computing/AWS Cloud Practitioner/readme.md

 - A new security group is created everytime we create a new EC2 Instance
 - 0.0.0.0/0 means anywhere

+## AWS Key Management Service:
+It is a managed service from Amazon Web Services used to create, store, manage, and control cryptographic keys that protect your data through encryption.
+KMS manages those keys safely.

 ## Connecting to Instance SSH (Secure Shell):